ADHD in boys

 Biofeedback Home Use Device

 Various modalities of biofeedback, including Electromyography (EMG), Heart Rate Variability (HRV), Temperature, and Galvanic Skin Response (GSR), can also be utilized in the management of Attention-Deficit/Hyperactivity Disorder (ADHD).
 EMG biofeedback helps individuals gain awareness and control over muscle tension, which can reduce physical restlessness and hyperactivity often associated with ADHD.
 HRV biofeedback trains individuals to regulate their heart rate variability, promoting autonomic balance and improving emotional regulation and stress resilience.
 Temperature biofeedback involves monitoring peripheral skin temperature to enhance relaxation and decrease physiological arousal, thereby aiding concentration and impulse control.
-GSR biofeedback measures the electrical conductance of the skin, which varies with sweat gland activity and can provide insights into stress and arousal levels.
+GSR biofeedback measures the skin’s electrical conductance, which varies with sweat gland activity and can provide insights into stress and arousal levels.
 By learning to modulate these physiological responses, individuals with ADHD can improve their focus, reduce impulsivity, and manage stress more effectively, complementing traditional neurofeedback approaches.

 ADHD OTHER MANAGEMENT MEANS